 Nicholle Tom's a Body Double

-Having refused to take her top off for a movie, struggling actress Dana Tilly (Nicholle Tom) finds herself back relying on her waitressing job to try and make ends meet.
-But then she finds herself with a lucrative and unusual job offer; play the part of businessman Mark Thomas' (Steve Bacic) wife Lisa (Emilie Ullerup) as whilst the real Lisa needs to be in another city for a business meeting Mark needs her to play host to investors in his business.
+Having refused to take her top off for a movie, struggling actress Dana Tilly (Nicholle Tom - My Family's Secret) finds herself back relying on her waitressing job to try and make ends meet.
+But then she finds herself presented with a lucrative and unusual job offer; play the part of businessman Mark Thomas' (Steve Bacic - A Joyous Christmas) wife Lisa (Emilie Ullerup - The Music Teacher), as whilst the real Lisa needs to be in another city for a business meeting Mark needs her to play host to investors in his business.
 But following the gig Dana isn't paid, her agent goes missing and someone tries to kill her.
 As Dana tries to make sense of what is going on she discovers things are a lot more deadly than she could have ever imagined especially when the police begin to doubt what she tells them.

 I don't think there is a movie fan alive who doesn't have their favourite actors and actresses and it doesn't always end up being the best in the business.
 For me I have always liked Nicholle Tom as an actress ever since watching her in "Beethoven" and whilst she isn't the greatest actress in the world she has something about her which makes her easy to watch and likeable.
 It is for me Nicholle Tom's likeable nature that helps "Fatal Performance" to be watchable as this is one of those modern made for TV movies which has the distinct feeling of being rushed from start to finish and frankly below par.